sameljk/sameljk.github.io/_pages/desmos.md

 ---
 layout: page
-title: projects
+title: desmos
-permalink: /projects/
+permalink: /desmos/
-description: A growing catelogue of projects that I am working on or have worked on previously.
+description: I make a lot of Desmos files.
+Here are the ones I'm most proud of.
+If you have suggestions or improvements, please let me know!
 nav: true
-nav_order: 1
+nav_order: 2
-display_categories: [research, outreach]
+display_categories: [vector fields, case studies, fun]
 horizontal: false
 ---